kedarkulkarni21/-Book-store-Web-application/README.md

 # HTTP-operations-using-REST
-Use RESTful API to perform GET, POST, PUT, DELETE operations on a bookstore database.
-The operations performed to buy books, store them in a cart, to update the cart, delete the unwanted books.
+Use RESTful API to perform GET, POST, PUT, DELETE operations on a Users database.
+The operations performed to add users, store them in a database, to update the users, delete the unwanted users.
 The project is tested in RESTlet Google Chrome Extension and the database technology used is MongoDB